kefniark/pixel-builder/website/pages/usage/structure.md

   - `index.html`: The base HTML of the app
   - `index.ts`: Bootstrap of the app
 - `package.json`: The manifest of the project

+## Path Alias

+To facilitate import of files across the projects, and avoid crazy relative path like `../../../../index.ts`

+Few alias are available:

+- `@src` : Root of the source code `./src`
+- `@assets` : Root of the asset folder `./src/assets`